pulumi/pulumi/docs/design/mugl.md

         }
     }

-In the event the graph being serialized is a DAG, the order of objects is in linear dependency order -- like the output of a topological sort -- as with this example.
-This ensures that deserialization can be done entirely in a single pass.

 Any other fields are legal as peers to `vertices`, as is common with snapshots (e.g., to track the source MuPackage and arguments).
 The schema for vertices is similarly open-ended, except that `#ref` objects resolve to their corresponding object counterparts upon deserialization into a runtime graph representation.